xingran815/weather_model_continue_dev/README.md

 Project Aim
 ------------
 The aim of the project is to predict if it will rain tomorrow based on todays weather.
+The data set contains data from Australia is can be downloaded [here](https://www.kaggle.com/datasets/jsphyg/weather-dataset-rattle-package)

 Data Exploration
 ------------